 For commercial loans and industrial property, the maximum LVR one can borrow is 82% on a stand-alone security.
 Please see commercial loans at 80% LVR.

 Best LVR for borrowing for a home loan?

 There is no rule for best LVR.
-However, we would like to say that the lower you LVR is, the more of that house you own.
+However, we would like to say that the lower your LVR is, the more of that house you own.

-Do different LVR’s attract different assessment by lenders?
+Do different LVR’s attract different assessments by lenders?

 Is LMI more expensive at higher LVR’s?

 Lender’s Mortgage Insurance is payable when you borrow over 80% LVR.
 This is universal for most lenders except for 1-2 lenders who can waive the LMI at 85% LVR with No LMI.
 The cost of the LMI is dependent on the LVR and the loan amount.
 Different LVR’s attract different LMI charges at different bandwidths.